common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/final/en/gig.md

 <!-- If you received any funding, you can include the acknowledgement here -->

 From Mozilla Community.
 Acknowledge Meesum Alam.
+This dataset was partially funded by the Open Multilingual Speech Fund.

 ## Licence
 This dataset is released under the [Creative Commons Zero (CC-0)](https://creativecommons.org/public-domain/cc0/) licence.
 By downloading this data